RocheDJ/kCloud/README.md

 ## License

-The software in this project is a demonstration of what can be done,new ideas and uses open source controls and platforms where possible.
+The software in this project is a demonstration of what can be done,new ideas and uses open source controls and platforms.
 It comes wil no warranty express or implied.

 ![license](https://img.shields.io/badge/license-MIT-blue.svg)

+[image1]: ./images/logo45.png